-I had never identified with Valentine’s Day.
-Even though I’ve not always been single.
+I have never identified with Valentine’s Day.
+Even when I was not single, and technically had a ‘valentine’.

-When your reputation for being a brain rather than a beauty is what precedes you, what happens is that you would not have been flattered by Valentine attention growing up.
-And you get to choose how to take that.
+When your reputation for being a brain rather than a beauty is what precedes you, chances are you would not have been flattered by valentine attention growing up.

-So it’s not a surprise that I couldn’t even imagine a way in which this day could be meaningfully celebrated.
-In fact, I don’t even remember any Valentine’s Day in all my life.
+So it’s not a surprise that I couldn’t imagine a way in which this day could be meaningfully, rather than superficially, celebrated.
+In fact, there hadn’t been a memorable Valentine’s Day at all, in all my years.

 Except one, last year.